bigsk1/voice-chat-ai/README.md

 # You can mix and match; use local Ollama with OpenAI speech or use OpenAI model with local XTTS, etc. You have to shutdown server when switching between tts providers and model providers but all other options can be updated when server is running in webui.

 # Model Provider: openai or ollama
-# Once set, if run webui can't change in UI until you stop server and restart
+# Once set, if running webui you can't change in the UI until you stop server and restart
 MODEL_PROVIDER=ollama

 # Character Configuration: